Administrative policy and procedure regarding missing student notification

 (2) If Kent state university police services personnel have been notified and make a determination that a student who is the subject of a missing person report has been missing for more than twenty-four hours and has not returned to campus, Kent state university will initiate the emergency contact procedures in accordance with the student's designation.

 (3) Kent state university will follow the following notification procedure for a missing student who resides in on-campus housing:

 Once Kent state university receives a missing student report via the dean's office, Kent state university campus safety, residence services or other source, the following offices will be notified:

 (4) Any official missing person report relating to this student shall be referred immediately to KSU police services

-(5) If KSU police services , after investigating the official report, determines the student has been missing for more than 24 hours, Kent state university will contact the individual identified by the student, the custodial parent or legal guardian if the student is under 18 and not emancipated, or local law enforcement if these do not apply.
+(5) If KSU police services , after investigating the official report, determines the student has been missing for more than twenty-four hours, Kent state university will contact the individual identified by the student, the custodial parent or legal guardian if the student is under eighteen and not emancipated, or local law enforcement if these do not apply.

 (6) Upon notification from any entity that any student may be missing, Kent state university may use any of the following resources to assist in locating the student.
 These resources may be used in any order and combination.

 (a) Residence services may be asked to assist in physically locating the student by performing a wellness check at the student's campus housing.

 (b) KSU police services may search on campus public locations to find the student (library, cafeteria, etc.).